may-vaz/football-team-data-analysis/README.md

 The analysis was performed using Python, Matplotlib,seaborn and plotly and visualized in an interactive HTML report.

-🔗 **View the full analysis here**: https://may-vaz.github.io/football-team-data-analysis/
+🔗 **View the Plotly analysis here**: https://may-vaz.github.io/football-team-data-analysis/

 ## Files in this Repository